 In the second course, Evolutionary Patterns, we look elsewhere and you will study how the processes put their imprint in the form of patterns that we can observe today at different levels (communities, populations and genes).

 After the first semester you will choose among our recommended courses according to your individual study plan.
-Since the specialisation is intended for you with plans for future graduate education, the master program provides a solid background, as all courses involve researchers with world-renowned.
+Since the specialisation is intended for you with plans for future graduate education, the Master's programme provides a solid background, as all courses involve researchers with world-renowned.

 During the second year, you can study one or two regular courses, or combine a research training course with a degree project of 30 or 45 credits.
 This allows you to prepare well for an academic career as well as a career outside academia.